 Easter Period – Religious Festival, Loule

-The Feast of the Sovereign Mother is a two week affair and starts off with the Festa Pequena (small feast).
-The image of the Sovereign Mother is carried down to the São Francisco Church, where it remains for the duration of the two week festival.
+The Easter period is also an ideal time to experience the religious Festival of the Sovereign Mother in Loule.
+This two-week event begins with the Festa Pequena (small feast), with the image of the Sovereign Mother carried down to the São Francisco Church, where it stays for the entire festival’s duration.
 The Festa Grande (large feast) concludes the celebration two weeks later.